lars-frogner/OpenBabyMonitor/README.md

 <img src="media/babymonitor_demo.gif" align="right" style="width: 40%; margin-left: 3%;  margin-top: 2%; margin-bottom: 3%;">
 </details>

 The purpose of this project is to make use of the great flexibility and availability of the [Raspberry Pi](https://www.raspberrypi.org/) mini-computer to create a user friendly and capable yet inexpensive baby monitor or babycall.
-Equipped with a small microphone and optionally an integrated camera, the device is controlled through a local web site accessible with a phone or computer on a wireless network.
-The device can then provide a live feed of audio or video to this web site, or listen passively and give a notification once the baby is crying.
+Equipped with a small microphone and optionally an integrated camera, the Pi is controlled through a local web site accessible with a phone or computer on a wireless network.
+It can then stream audio or video to this web site, or listen passively and give a notification once the baby is crying.

 ## Features